 In particular, pull incentives were the brainchild of the British government's multi-year Review on Antimicrobial Resistance, which was headed by Lord O'Neill and completed in 2016.
-The review proposed giving a one-time "market entry reward" of \$1 billion for new antibiotics, enough to cover Rathbone Greenbank is involved with the AMR Benchmark through its membership of the Access to Medicine Foundation's index (ATMI), which ranks major pharmaceutical companies on their efforts to make medicine available to poorer countries.
+The review proposed giving a one-time "market entry reward" of \$1 billion for new antibiotics, enough to cover typical R&D costs and enable the antibiotic to be profitable without encouraging over use.